Laguna, The Philippines, after Typhoon Haiyan. Photo: ACT/Paul Jeffrey

 The Fast For The Climate has grown into global movement with participation of youth groups, environmental groups and faith-based groups, who all want urgent action on climate change by governments this year.

-Fasting for a day from time to time doesn’t harm your health and many people believe it is beneficial to your health.
+Ultimately, Fast for the Climate is a movement.
+To build our movement, we need to look after our health and be safe.
+That’s why we encourage you to set your own limits.
+Normal fasting for a day from time to time doesn’t harm your health and many people believe it is beneficial to your health.
 But, if you are suffering from any serious health problems, do check with your doctor before fasting.

 For some people, fasting from food might not be practical, safe, or possible.
 And that’s okay.
 If you are one of those people, we encourage you to to consider alternative ways that you can fast.
 What could you give up for a day?
 What about giving up caffeine, or alcohol, or even just chocolate?
 All of these things will be affected by climate change.
 These are just ideas – what you give up is up to you.

 One of the most popular alternative fasts within our movement is a carbon fast, where people deliberately and voluntarily reduce their carbon footprint for a day.
 While it probably would be almost impossible to absolutely eliminate your carbon emissions, you can reduce them drastically.
 As with our fast from food, you can set your own limits.
 Here are a few ways to carbon fast: